Jaky-gh/dotnet-ogame/README.md

 ################################ Config #################################

 in Ogame/Ogame/appsettings.json
-- comment or uncomment the line corresponding to your distribution
+- comment or uncomment the line if you want to use localdb on windows without docker

 ################################ Launch server ##########################

+docker-compose up --build

-on windows :
-open with visual studio
-in nugget console run
+on windows without docker and with local db : open with visual studio in nugget console run
 - Update-Database
 then run with visual studio

-on mac :
-- sudo docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=TESTtest123' -p 1433:1433 --name db -d mcr.microsoft.com/mssql/server:2017-latest
-- cd Ogame
-- dotnet restore
-- dotnet build
-- cd Ogame
-- dotnet ef database update
-- dotnet run